-The master initiates a data transfer by generating a START condition.
-The START condition is when a high-to-low transition occurs on the SDA line while SCL is high (see Figure 5-17).
+The master initiates data transfer by generating a START condition.
+The START condition is when a high-to-low transition occurs on the SDA line while SCL is high (see Figure 6-11).
 All I2C-compatible devices should recognize a START condition.

-The master then generates SCL pulses and transmits the 7-bit address and the read or write direction bit (R/W) on the SDA line.
+The master then generates the SCL pulses and transmits the 7-bit address and the read or write direction bit (R/W) on the SDA line.
 During all transmissions, the master ensures that data is valid.
-A valid data condition requires the SDA line to be stable during the entire high period of the clock pulse (see Figure 5-18).
-All devices recognize the address sent by the master and compare it to the internal fixed addresses of the respective device.
-Only the slave device with a matching address generates an acknowledge signal (see Figure 5-19) by pulling the SDA line low during the entire high period of the ninth SCL cycle.
-When this acknowledge signal is detected, the communication link between the master and the slave device has been established.
+A valid data condition requires the SDA line to be stable during the entire high period of the clock pulse (see Figure 6-12).
+All devices recognize the address sent by the master and compare it to their internal fixed addresses.
+Only the slave device with a matching address generates an acknowledge (see Figure 6-13) by pulling the SDA line low during the entire high period of the ninth SCL cycle.
+When this acknowledge is detected, the master knows that the communication link with a slave has been established.

 The master generates further SCL cycles to either transmit data to the slave (R/W bit 1) or receive data from the slave (R/W bit 0).
 In either case, the receiver must acknowledge the data sent by the transmitter.
-An acknowledge signal can be generated by the master or the slave, depending on which device is the receiver.
-Nine-bit valid data sequences consisting of 8-bit data and 1-bit acknowledge can continue for as long as required.
+An acknowledge signal can be generated by the master or the slave, depending on which one is the receiver.
+Nine-bit valid data sequences consisting of 8-bit data and 1-bit acknowledge can continue as long as necessary.

-Attempting to read data from the register addresses not listed in this section results in a read out of 0xFF.
+Attempting to read data from register addresses not listed in this section results in 0xFF being read out.